2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 Many people may think that Amsterdam is a sinful city because it is allowed to use cannabis (weed), people are carefree, and the laws aren’t too strict.

-- The Best Cheap Things to Do in Bath, England
+- 7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days